 Why Are SATs Important?
 The Reasons Behind The Key Stage 1 & 2 Tests Explained For Parents!

-Whilst the SATs are an annual occurrence in Year 6 primary classrooms all across the UK, as a parent you may still find yourself asking “Why are SATs Important?”
+Whilst the SATs are an annual occurrence in Year 6 primary classrooms all across the UK, parents may find asking themselves, and their children’s teachers, “Why are SATs Important?”

-You know that they are something that has to be done, but with so much else going on throughout the final year of primary school the reasons behind the SATs may have passed you by.
-If this is the case then worry not, as we have got Year 6 teacher Sophie Bee to answer the question of just WHY are SATs important?
+Parents know that they are something that has to be done, but with so much else going on throughout the final year of primary school, the reasons behind the SATs may not be clear to parents.

 What is the purpose of SATs?